People v. KC

 Our Client was charged with Felony Disorderly Conduct for submitting a false police report.
 He was facing up to 3 years in prison.
 The Police claimed that after being involved in a minor traffic accident, our Client fled the scene and contacted Officers claiming that he had been carjacked at gunpoint in an effort to cover up his involvement in the accident.
 Our Client allegedly admitted everything.
 We were able to negotiate a deal for a reduced charge of misdemeanor Disorderly Conduct, and our Client was able to avoid a felony conviction!

 People v.
-AJ
+GB

 People v.
-QB
+DG

 People v.
-WG
+AA

 Client was charged with Felony Possession of a Controlled Substance.
 The case was dismissed at the Preliminary Hearing Stages.

 People v.
-CJ
+KO

 People v.
-JO
+AE

 Page 10 of 34